-Pursuant to the Three-year Plan for the Development of New-type Data Centers (2021-2023) issued by the MIIT on July 4, 2021, the PUE of newly constructed large and extra-large data centers should be below 1.35 by the end of 2021; by the end of 2023, the PUE of newly constructed large and extra-large data centers should be below 1.3 and that in cold and frigid regions should be below 1.25.
+Pursuant to the Three-year Plan for the Development of New-type Data Centers (2021-2023) issued by the MIIT on July 4, 2021, the PUE of newly constructed large and extra-large data centers should be below 1.35 by the end of 2021; by the end of 2023, the PUE of newly constructed large and extra-large data centers should be below 1.35.
 On October 18, 2021, the MIIT, NDRC, SAMR, National Energy Administration and Ministry of Ecology and Environment jointly published the Opinions on Promoting Energy Conservation and Carbon Reduction in Key Areas by Tightening the Energy Efficiency Constraint, pursuant to which the PUE of newly constructed large and extra-large data centers should be at or below 1.3, and from the year 2025 onward, the PUE of data centers should generally be at or below 1.5.

 Some local governmental authorities also issued regulations and relevant implementation rules in order to control the energy conservation of data centers.
-For example, on September 6, 2018, the General Office of the People's Government of Beijing Municipality, or the GOPGB, issued the Beijing Municipality's Catalogue for the Prohibition and Restriction of Newly Increased Industries (2018 Edition), or the 2018 Catalogue, which is a revised edition of the catalogue GOPGB issued in 2015.
-The 2018 Catalogue prohibits new construction or expansion within Beijing's certain areas of (i) data centers which are involved in providing Internet data services or information processing and storage support services, except for cloud computing data centers with PUE lower than 1.4, and (ii) call centers.
-Furthermore, new construction or expansion of data centers which are involved in providing Internet data services or information processing and storage support services, except for cloud computing data centers with PUE lower than 1.4, and (ii) call centers.
-Furthermore, new construction or expansion of data centers which are involved in providing Internet data services or information processing and storage support services, except for cloud computing data centers with PUE lower than 1.4 is also prohibited within the boundaries of Beijing's Dongcheng District, Xicheng District, Chaoyang District, Haidian District, Fengtai District, Shijingshan District and Tongzhou New Town.
-In April 2021, the Beijing Municipal Bureau of Economy and Information Technology published the Implementation Plan (2021-2023) on Coordinated Development of Data Centers in Beijing, which provides that the PUE of newly constructed cloud data centers should be controlled below 1.3.
-Moreover, in July 2021, the Development and Reform Commission of Beijing Municipality published the Notice on Further Strengthening the Regulations on Energy Conservation Monitoring of Data Center of racks for data storage function, requiring higher usage percentage of renewable e
+For example, on February 14, 2022, the GOPGB issued the Beijing Municipality's Catalogue for the Prohibition and Restriction of Newly Increased Industries (2022 Edition), or the 2022 Catalogue, which is a revised edition of the catalogue GOPGB issued in 2018.
+The 2022 Catalogue prohibits new construction or expansion within Beijing of (i) call centers, and (ii) data centers which are involved in providing internet data services or information processing and storage support services, except for cloud computing data centers in compliance with the Implementation Plan on Coordinated Development of Data Centers in Beijing, the current effective version of which is the Implementation Plan (2021-2023) on Coordinated Development of Data Centers in Beijing Municipal Bureau of Economy and Information Technology in April 2021, providing that the PUE of newly constructed cloud data centers should be controlled below 1.3.
+Moreover, in July 2021, the Development and Reform Commission of Beijing Municipality published the Notice on Further Strengthening the Regulations on Energy Conservation Monitoring of Data Center Projects to stipulate further energy conservation requirements applicable to data center projects, including, among others, limiting the proportion of power of racks for data storage function, requiring higher usage percentage of renewable energy sources and lower PUE, as well as charging more expensive and differentiated power tariffs accordingly for data centers with PUEs above 1.4.